sebastiansulinski/php-paginator/README.md

 ```javascript
 Vue.component('ssd-paginator', require('./components/Paginator/Select.vue'));
 ```
-To create your own implementations of `Pagination` simply use this class as parent and add required `html()` method.
+To create your own implementations of `Paginator` all you have to do is to provide implementation of the `html()` method, which should return the html structure of your pagination layout.

 ### Styling